 In 2018, the city underwent a citywide restructuring moving the code enforcement position from the public works department to the police department.
-This resulted in an increase in the total number of sworn law enforcement officers in the LPD to 15.
 The position was filled with an existing officer and proved very successful.
 The position is responsible for ensuring the city code compliance, which includes the 2-hour parking downtown, abandoned vehicles, trailers parked over the time allotment, blight, overgrown weeds, snow removal, along with other city codes.
-In 2020, we successfully were able to assign an office to this position full time.